Lion-Be/undervoting_irregularities/README.md

 </p>

 ### Across the country
 The plots below visualize the extent of these discrepancies for different years across ~40,000 polling stations in the country.
 Polling stations are sorted on the x-axis.
 Whenever the gray lines diverge from the green line (baseline election of members for regional parliaments), there are discrepancies.
 Conclusion: In the country of Ecuador, there are *many* of these discrepancies.
-It is an open question whether these are due to human errors or challenges in the administration of elections or due to systematic manipulation.
+It is an open question whether these are due to human errors and challenges in the administration of elections or due to systematic manipulation.

 <p float="left">
   <img src="undervoting_2017.png" width="330" />